splorp/tersus-tumblr/readme.md

 ### 0.1.2 — The “Seven Year Itch” Release

 + Changed `{block:Pagination}` from `p` to `ul` to fix link smushing
++ Added some breathing room around the search form elements
 + Reorganized outbound links into more logical groups
 + Updated hardcoded links to https